 Lastly we take a stance on the pricing of the stock.
 Here we use our understanding of the company’s earnings power the coming years and see today’s pricing in relation to our earnings growth outlook.
 If there is a mismatch between pricing and our assessment of the longer term earnings outlook we refrain from investing in the stock.

 Profitability first, valuations second.
 We are not looking for the cheapest stocks, nor do we search for companies with the steadiest earnings (such as “low volatility” stocks) throughout the cycle.
 Instead, we are looking to invest in companies that we have identified as having the best earnings prospects over the next two to three years.

-If a company’s share price trend is performing worse than the market for a period of minimum three months, the stock is either partially sold or sold off completely.
+If a company’s share price trend becomes negative the stock is either partially sold or sold off completely.
 A stock can also be sold purely on fundamentals, for example if we believe the company has become too expensive, increased political risk, other structural changes, or if we see better investment opportunities elsewhere.
 In other words, if the fundamentals mirror the trend, then we are in the sweet spot.
 If not, stocks are being sold because of changes in the fundamentals and/or trends.